 And just to break the stereotype, this dish have overtones of, perhaps, a combination of Greek, Italian and Middle Eastern food.

-Are you looking for other Eggplant dishes?
-Try Cheese and Eggplant Torte, Baked Eggplant Stuffed with Cheese and Tomatoes, and Roasted Eggplants with a Garlic Sauce, Pinenuts and Basil.
+Are you looking for similar dishes?
+Try Baked Feta with Tomatoes, Cheese and Eggplant Torte, Baked Eggplant Stuffed with Cheese and Tomatoes, and Roasted Eggplants with a Garlic Sauce, Pinenuts and Basil.

 Baked Garlicky Eggplant with Feta

 You will need some sheep feta, a few leaves of mint, some pine nuts and a couple of aubergines.
 Also some garlic paste or garlic cloves.
 Perhaps half a red chilli.
 A dried green herb (I used rosemary, he suggest oregano.)
 Some beautiful bread, maybe flat, and some unctuous olive oil.

 As you walk in the door from work, turn the oven on to 200C and pour yourself a beverage of choice.
 Slice a couple of Aubergines lengthwise into 4 or 5 thick slices (1 per person max, 1/2 each if eating as part of a larger meal, or if you are a small eater).

 Whizz up some olive oil with garlic cloves or garlic paste, some black pepper, your dried herb of choice and a little chilli.
 Drizzle it over the cut sides of the aubergines and slip them into the now-hot oven for 20 mins.

 Replenish your beverage of choice, and crumble some feta.
 Chop the mint leaves, toast the pine nuts and make yourself a green salad.
 Turn the TV on.

 As you remove the aubergines from the oven, quickly put them onto an awesome serving plate, scatter them with the feta, then mint, then pinenuts.
 Drizzle with a little more olive oil.